xzhoulab/SPARK/docs/index.md

                        verbose = F)
 ```

 Test the spatially expressed pattern genes.
-By default, the kernel matrices are computed automatically, and check the positive definition of the kernel matrices.
+By default, the kernel matrices are computed automatically by coordinates, and check the positive definition of the kernel matrices.
 There is also an option to provide a kernel matrix by user.
 ```R
     ## Calculating pval
     spark <- spark.test(spark,